Features

 This provides a more accurate view of which marketing touchpoints influence B2B purchasing decisions.

-When to use Organization Attribution
+When to use Company Attribution

-Organization Attribution is ideal for:
+Company Attribution is ideal for:

 • B2B companies with complex, multi-stakeholder sales processes